 Energy efficiency and building load variation

-In the case of chillers or heat pumps systems, it is important to consider technology that can efficiently perform both at full and partial load.
+In the case of chillers or heat pump systems, it is important to consider technology that can efficiently perform both at full and partial load.

-In fact, hotels’ load typically vary depending on the season and occupancy.
-That has a significant impact on the energy efficiency of the building, and it is important that the variation in load demand of the building is considered.
+Hotels’ load typically vary depending on the season and occupancy.
+That has a significant impact on the energy efficiency of the building, and the variation in load demand of the building must be considered.

-Read more here about Daikin iCM control solution
+Read more here about the Daikin iCM control solution

 Reliability and monitoring

-Remote monitoring & control are very relevant aspects in HVAC projects involving hotels.
+Remote monitoring & control are very relevant aspects of HVAC projects involving hotels.

-Monitoring and tracking not only helps getting a complete overview of how the HVAC system is performing, but also allows taking actions needed to make improvements.
-This is why it is important to have a system that can be monitored, controlled – even from remote – and that can allow facility managers to take preventive maintenance actions, which ensure systems’ efficiency and reliability.
+Monitoring and tracking not only help get a complete overview of how the HVAC system is performing but also allow taking actions needed to make improvements.
+This is why it is important to have a system that can be monitored, and controlled – even remotely – and that can allow facility managers to take preventive maintenance actions, which ensure the systems’ efficiency and reliability.

-Daikin has developed their own solutions to allow that.
-Daikin on Site (DoS), specifically, allows engineers across the world to monitor, manage and control HVAC systems in real time, directly from the cloud.
-And this has allowed in many cases service managers to remotely access HVAC equipment during COVID-19 and take preventive actions without even visiting the site.
+Daikin has developed its solutions to allow that.
+Daikin on Site (DoS), specifically, allows engineers across the world to monitor, manage and control HVAC systems in real-time, directly from the cloud.
+This has allowed in many cases service managers to remotely access HVAC equipment during COVID-19 and take preventive actions without even visiting the site.

 Daikin on Site makes active remote monitoring possible, allowing visualization, monitoring and data collection on all units installed on the site or across multiple sites, exponentially increasing technical support capacity.

-DoS is a remote monitoring tool by Daikin, that can provide 24/7 real time data, all year round, tracking chiller and air handling units’ plants and their correct functionality.
-All this to allow plant owners to take preventive actions and avoid extra costs associated with breakdowns and downtime.
+DoS is a remote monitoring tool by Daikin, that can provide 24/7 real-time data, all year round, tracking chiller and air handling units’ plants and their correct functionality.
+All this is to allow plant owners to take preventive actions and avoid extra costs associated with breakdowns and downtime.

-DoS also allows to plan technicians’ work, giving them the possibility to be prepared on issues, possible solutions and spare parts that might be needed, speeding up work.
-Allowing them to work efficiently and reduce HVAC plants recovery time.
+DoS also allows planning technicians’ work, giving them the possibility to be prepared on issues, possible solutions and spare parts that might be needed, speeding up work.
+Allowing them to work efficiently and reduce HVAC plant's recovery time.

-Besides that, DoS allows to create periodical reports of the system performance or energy audits, which help keeping the system as efficient as possible.
+Besides that, DoS allows to creation periodical reports of the system performance or energy audits, which help keep the system as efficient as possible.

-For all these reasons Daikin on Site has become fundamental because it is able to increase the level of efficiency and reliability of a HVAC plant, even (almost completely) from remote.
+For all these reasons Daikin on Site has become fundamental because it can increase the level of efficiency and reliability of an HVAC plant, even (almost completely) from remote.

 Would you be interested in visiting the Daikin factories where all the mentioned technologies are designed and manufactured?
 Then, get in touch here.